sam-wee/edb-osp/_resources/1-shntertainment.md

 <hr>

 ### <a id="shn-learning"></a> For the Discoverers

+Have you ran out of films to watch on Netflix?
+Or baked enough to last a month?
+Perhaps it is time to feed your mind instead.
+Check out these resources that we have put together, maybe this would be a month of discovering interests that you never knew you had!

 -	Insert the infographic for the professionals to do online learning
 -	Webinars
 -	LKYSPP